Building a brand from the ground up that stands out is no easy task.

 These are questions that inevitably come up when you start thinking about how to connect the dots between what you’re selling and who you’re trying to reach.

-Whether you've got nothing but a business idea or want to pivot your existing brand, here's everything you need to know about building a strong identity for your business.
+Whether you’ve got nothing but a business idea or want to pivot your existing brand, here’s what you need to know about building a strong brand identity for your business.

 A brand isn’t just a recognizable name and logo that distinguishes you in a crowded market.